GraphScope/GART/docs/notes/architecture.rst

 - **Dynamic graph storage layer (Storage)**:
 It is responsible for updating the graphics data and providing a unified graphics storage interface to the upper-tier graphics computing engine.
 The interface provided by the graph store to the execution engine is encapsulated through the `GRIN`_ library.
-The storage layer provides snapshots of the graph data so that users can analyze the graph in real-time as if it were a static graph.
+The storage layer provides snapshots of the graph data, allowing users to analyze the graph in real time as if it were a static graph.
 GART's dynamic graph store is based on `Vineyard`_, which simplifies access to shared data by different processes.
 In a distributed scenario, the preprocessing and model transformation layers are deployed on a single machine, and the transformed UnifiedLog is sent to data stores on different machines according to distributed distribution rules.